danxfreeman/precision_ag/README.md

 * Upload images to Labelbox and draw bounding boxes
 * Get bounding box coordinates and crop images with `work_data.py`
 * Group images into test and training sets with `index.R`
-* Train, test, and assess models with `predict.py`
+* Train, test, and assess models with `train_test.py`
 * Interpret results

 ## Setup

 Install the Watson API package by entering the command `pip install --upgrade ibm-watson` in Terminal

-Clone this repo to your local machine using https://github.com/danxfreeman/precision_ag.git
+Clone this repo to your local machine

-Move original drone images to the directory `Images`
+Create a directory `Images` containing original drone images

 ## Crop Images in Labelbox

 1.)
-Set up Labelbox
+Upload images to Labelbox and create custom interface

 > Each image of the same plot must have the same orientation.
 Rotate image if necessary.